Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

   *Natural Language:*
   - Words: "cat", "dog"
   - Connectors: "and", "or", "not"
-  - Sentences: "The cat is black and the dog is not white"
+  - Sentences: "Cat is black and dog is not white"

   #colbreak()